Meoleodeo/FCC-JavaScript-Algorithms-and-Data-Structures-Beta/README.md

-# FFC-JavaScript-Algorithms-and-Data-Structures-Beta
+# JavaScript Algorithms and Data Structures (Beta)

-JavaScript Algorithms and Data Structures (Beta) FreeCodeCamp Solutions
+This is the boilerplate for the JavaScript Algorithms and Data Structures (Beta).
+Instructions for building your project can be found at https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures-v8/